 The curriculum combines lectures, laboratory and an externship for an integrated approach to the food and beverage operations industry.
 Topics include leadership, human resource management, event management, purchasing, cost control, menu management and entrepreneurship.
-Students in the degree program take a course in culinary foundations designed to provide an introduction to the professional kitchen as they become acquainted with tools, utensils, and equipment and discuss kitchen layout.
+Students in the degree program take a course in culinary foundations designed to provide an introduction to the professional kitchen as they become acquainted with tools, utensils, and equipment and discuss kitchen lavout.

-Additional courses include technical writing for the hospitality industry, nutrition, math & accounting.
+industry, nutrition, math & accounting.
 In addition, communication, entrepreneurship and history from the culinary perspective are addressed.
 These theory courses cover subjects that professionals in the hospitality and foodservice industry need to succeed to their highest possible professional level.
 Students are required to complete a 6 week industry externship in order to gain functional knowledge by working in an approved food service establishment.